github-community-gitam/EPOCH4.0-CProject/README.md

 ---

-## 💙 Thank You

-Thank you for contributing to this repository!
+📌 **Thank you for contributing to this repository!
 Your improvements, big or small, help make this project better for everyone.

-Happy coding and keep contributing! 🚀
+Happy coding and keep contributing!**